oconnor663/jacko.io/posts/safety_and_soundness.md

 and it's arguably Rust's most fundamental principle: **A safe caller can't be "at fault" for memory corruption or other UB.**

-In this sense, wrapping `unsafe` Rust in a safe API is similar to wrapping C code in a Python API, or in any other memory-safe language.[^google_jni] Mistakes in Python aren't supposed to cause memory corruption, and if they do, we usually consider that a bug in the C bindings.
+In this sense, wrapping `unsafe` Rust in a safe API is like wrapping C in a Python API, or in any other memory-safe language.[^google_jni] Mistakes in Python aren't supposed to corrupt memory, and if they do, we usually consider that a bug in the C bindings.
 Writing and reviewing bindings isn't easy, but most applications contain little or no binding code of their own.
 Similarly, most Rust applications contain little or no `unsafe` code